 The employer is usually the only party with the finances and sufficient insurance to bring justice to injured individuals.
 It is of the utmost importance not to lose this legal argument if there is a path to victory.

-    Damages would include any financial loss to our Damage to your reputation that results from the claim.
+Damages would include any financial loss or damage to your reputation that results from the claim.

 “Damages” in this context mean what you may be able to get from bringing this type of lawsuit.

 General Damages (Economic Damages): These are Damages that an attorney does not need to specially plead because they are usually suffered by the type of injury sustained.
 A characteristic of these Damages is that they are easier to quantify because they are not subjective.

 Loss of Income earning ability (known as lost wages):

 The injured person would have made money through employment if not injured.